CompactNet/CompactNet/README.md

 model structure against strict latency and memory restriction, the implementation of CNN models on the resource-limited platform is becoming more challenging.
-This work proposes a solution, called CompactNet, that automatically optimize a pre-trained
+This work proposes a solution, called CompactNet1, that automatically optimize a pre-trained
 CNN model to be deployed on a specific resourcelimited platform given a specific target of inference speedup.
-Driven by a simulator of the target platform, CompactNet purposively and progressively trims a pre-trained network (by removing certain redundant filters) until the target speedup is met and generate an optimal platform-specific model while maintaining the accuracy.
+Driven by a simulator of the target platform, CompactNet and progressively trims a pretrained network (by removing certain redundant filters) until the target speedup is met and generate an optimal platform-specific model while maintaining the accuracy.
 We deploy our work on a smartphone with two backend platforms of a mobile CPU and a domain-specific accelerator.
-For image classification on the Cifar-10 dataset, CompactNet achieves up to a 1.8x kernel computation speedup with equal or even higher accuracy compared with the state-of-the-art slim CNN model made for the embedded platform
+For image classification on the Cifar-10 dataset, CompactNet achieves up to a 1.8x kernel computation speedup with equal or even higher accuracy compared with the state-of-theart slim CNN model made for the embedded platform
 – MobileNetV2.